gchure/phd/src/chapter_05/section_04_results.md

 bottom of each plot, respectively, and are included to provide a sense of sampling density.

-Over the explored range of MscL copy number, we observed a maximum of 80\% survival for any binning method.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Over the explored range of MscL copy number, we observed a maximum of 80\% survival for any binning method.
 The remaining 20\% survival may be attained when the other species of mechanosensitive channels are expressed alongside MscL.
 However, it is possible that the flow cell method